 Ice Arena, YMCA of Martha’s Vineyard, Oak Bluffs

 Experience the joy of ice skating through public sessions at the M.V.
 Ice Arena, which is open to all ages and abilities.
 Bring a pair of figure or hockey skates, or rent them at the rink.
-Public skating is nearly every Sunday and Wednesday for one hour in the afternoon, plus there are Stroller Skate sessions once a month.
-For the schedule, check ymcamv.org/mv-ice-arena, or call 508-693-5329.
+Public skating is nearly every Sunday and Wednesday for one hour in the afternoon, a few Saturdays, plus Stroller Skate sessions once a month.
+For the schedule, check ymcamv.org/mv-ice-arena or call 508-693-5329.

 Trustees’ FARM Institute, Edgartown

 Find activities for the whole family at the Trustees’ 162-acre working farm in Katama, which has cows, goats, chickens, sheep, and other animals, plus a vegetable garden, pastures, a farm store, and a commercial kitchen.
-Programs include Barnyard Buddies for ages 2 to 5, a Pasta Club, and a variety of fun and creative cooking classes for kids and teens.
-For more information, visit thetrustees.org/tfi, or call 508-627-7007.
+Programs include Artisanal Breads of the World, Locally Grown and Delicious, and other fun and educational classes.
+For more information, visit thetrustees.org/tfi or call 508-627-7007.

 Martha’s Vineyard Film Center, Vineyard Haven

-Relax in a cushioned seat at the Martha’s Vineyard Film Center to watch a movie on a giant digital screen.
-The lineup includes feature films, documentaries, Met Opera Live, and National Theatre Live.
+Relax in a cushioned seat to watch a critically acclaimed movie on a giant digital screen.
+The lineup includes feature films, documentaries, and Met Opera Live.
 Parking is available behind the Film Center in the Tisbury Marketplace on Beach Road, which is close to the ferry terminal.
-To check the list of films, visit mvfilmsociety.com, or call 508-696-9369.
+To check the list of films, visit mvfilmsociety.com or call 508-696-9369.

 Island Alpaca, Oak Bluffs

-Spend some time with adorable and gentle alpacas that make their home on a farm, and learn more about these curious creatures, including where they come from, their interesting behaviors, and why they are important.
-To find out what this unique farm has to offer, including fun classes and events, and a gift shop with items made from alpaca fibers, visit islandalpaca.com, or call 508-693-5554.
+Spend some time with adorable and gentle alpacas and learn more about these curious creatures, including where they come from, their interesting behaviors, and why they are important.
+To find out what this unique farm has to offer, such as fun classes, events, and a gift shop, visit islandalpaca.com or call 508-693-5554.

 Island trails and beaches, sunrise to sunset

-Hike on woodland trails, bike on paved paths, kayak across ponds, walk on the beach, or take part in other recreational activities on the protected properties maintained by the M.V.
+Hike on woodland trails, bike on paved paths, kayak across ponds, walk on the beach, or enjoy other recreational activities on the protected properties maintained by the M.V.
 Land Bank, Sheriff’s Meadow Foundation, The Trustees of Reservations, Mass Audubon, the Nature Conservancy, and the state of Massachusetts.
 Many places have scenic overlooks, tranquil shores, footbridges, and tumbling streams.
-To view an Island-wide map, check bit.ly/mvtrails.
+To view an Island-wide map, visit bit.ly/mvtrails.